 Night Science Discovery Kit – Volume II

-Celebrate National Moth Week by exploring the wonders of nocturnal science with our Night Science Discovery Kit – Volume II.
-Available for free download starting July 17!
+Explore the wonders of nocturnal science with our Night Science Discovery Kit – Volume II.
+Available for free download.

 Demystify the nocturnal world of science right from your windowsill or backyard with a downloadable kit of night science activities!
 With instructional videos, closer-looks, games and art activities, this interactive guidebook helps users explore the wonders of the scientific world, which comes alive when the sun goes down.

-National Moth Week celebrates the beauty, life cycles, and habitats of moths.
-“Moth-ers” of all ages and abilities are encouraged to learn about, observe, and document moths in their backyards, parks, and neighborhoods.
+Released for this year’s National Moth Week which celebrates the beauty, life cycles, and habitats of moths – “moth-ers” of all ages and abilities are encouraged to learn about, observe, and document moths in their backyards, parks, and neighborhoods.